 - Rotate through your bean stockpile or

-- Use storage methods which kill eggs
+- Use storage methods that kill eggs

 Read more about preventing and getting rid of weevils.